10 Best Original Series with Strong Social Themes

 Series that tackle social themes can significantly impact society by shaping your perspectives, influencing public discourse, and inspiring advocacy for social justice.

 Take shows like *The Handmaid’s Tale*, for instance.
 They spark conversations about women’s rights and the vital importance of bodily autonomy.
 Similarly, *13 Reasons Why* brings mental health issues faced by young people into the spotlight, prompting you to reconsider how you view bullying and suicide.
+Additionally, these series often feature original soundtracks that enhance the overall viewing experience.

 Through relatable storytelling, television evokes empathy and serves as a platform for marginalized voices, helping to galvanize movements like Black Lives Matter.